Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Application Load Balancer (ALB) that uses public subnets across multiple Availability Zones within a single Region.
 Point the ALB to an Auto Scaling group with Amazon EC2 instances in private subnets across multiple Availability Zones within the same Region.
 Create appropriate AWS WAF ACLs and enable them on the ALB.
 - [ ] Create an Application Load Balancer (ALB) that uses private subnets across multiple Availability Zones within a single Region.
 Point the ALB to an Auto Scaling group with Amazon EC2 instances in private subnets across multiple Availability Zones within the same Region.
 Create appropriate AWS WAF ACLs and enable them on the ALB.

 ### A company is running an application on Amazon EC2 instances in an Auto Scaling group.
-The application stores logs locally A security engineer noticed that logs were lost after a scale-in event.
+The application stores logs locally.
+A security engineer noticed that logs were lost after a scale-in event.
 The security engineer needs to recommend a solution to ensure the durability and availability of log data All logs must be kept for a minimum of 1 year for auditing purposes.
 What should the security engineer recommend?

 - [ ] Within the Auto Scaling lifecycle, add a hook to create and attach an Amazon Elastic Block Store (Amazon EBS) log volume each time an EC2 instance is created.
 When the instance is terminated, the EBS volume can be reattached to another instance for log review.
 - [x] Create an Amazon Elastic File System (Amazon EFS) file system and add a command in the user data section of the Auto Scaling launch template to mount the EFS file system during EC2 instance creation Configure a process on the instance to copy the logs once a day from an instance Amazon Elastic Block Store (Amazon EBS) volume to a directory in the EFS file system.